trinidadCastro/windowsserverdocs.es-es/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

     Error Code: 0x80071397
     The operation failed because either the specified cluster node is not the owner of the resource, or the node is not a possible owner of the resource.

-Si intentas mover el disco o CSV de forma manual, verás un error adicional.
+Si intenta trasladar el disco o CSV manualmente, recibirá un error adicional.
 Por ejemplo:

     Error
     The operation has failed.